 Eat your science with a totally SWEET activity!
-Learn how to make edible geode crystals using simple ingredients I bet you already have!
-We love edible science because it’s a super fun way to get in the kitchen and experiment with all your senses!
-Connect with your kids and get started on AWESOME simple science activities.
+Learn how to make edible geode candy using simple ingredients I bet you already have!
+We love edible science experiments because it’s a super fun way to get in the kitchen and experiment with all your senses!
+Connect with your kids and learn about geology!

 Have you ever seen a geode or other precious stone and thought “I wish I could eat that!”

 Now you can!
-Learn how to make edible geode crystals, and it’s is easier than you think.
+Learn how to make edible geode candy, it’s easier than you think!
 All you need are some hard candies and a few extra supplies from the kitchen to get started.

-Make sure to also check out: SUGAR CRYSTAL ROCK CANDY EDIBLE SCIENCE
+Make sure to also check out: Geology For Kids

 Geodes are formed when a liquid mineral solution enters a hollow space inside a rock.
 Over many years the water evaporates, leaving a crystalized mineral inside the rock.